Authentication Scaffolding Configuration

 // Add routes that require authenticated and verified users here...

 This setting enables or disables the profile image management feature on the user profile page.
 When set to true, users will be able to upload and display a profile image.
 When set to false, the profile image functionality will be disabled.
-This feature requires a few steps to be fully functional:
+This feature requires a few steps to be fully functional, which are explained below.

-Then, run the migrations to update your database schema:
+php artisan vendor:publish --tag="ladmin-migrations"And then, execute the migrate command to update your database schema:

-Include the HasProfileImage trait in your User model to add the necessary methods and relationships for handling profile images.
+Include the DFSmania\LaradminLte\Models\Concerns\HasProfileImage trait in your User model to add the necessary methods and relationships for handling profile images.
 For example:

 <?php